 The honeycomb produced by the humble bee is made up of intricate hexagons, this complex structure is a miraculous network that creates strength, through unity and harmony.
 But it goes further, the hexagon itself carries great symbolism.
 The hexagon is comprised of six sides, with the number six being the symbol of love, as it is the sacred number for Venus, the goddess of Love.

-bee became an emblem of manchester in the industrial revolution to symbolise the mancunian people’s hard working ethic and social nature.
+It’s often said in passing that someone is ‘busy as a bee’ with good reason, As a group bees can achieve amazing things as they are highly industrious workers.
+This why the bee became an emblem of manchester in the industrial revolution to symbolise the mancunian people’s hard working ethic and social nature.
 Bees represent unity, domestic bliss & working in harmony to achieve a United goal.

 But they sting I hear you say!